Petersen Archive: Strange Tales of the Tropfenwagen

 Is it a boat?
 Is it a plane?
 No, it’s the 1921 Rumpler Tropfenwagen.
 With its singular headlight, winged fins, and bizarre body, this car looked as if it belonged in another dimension, not on the sunny streets of Santa Monica, California, where Bob D’Olivo took these photographs of it in 1955.
 Many “strange tales” have surrounded this car.
 Its streamlined appearance led some to propose that it was meant to be “dropped from dirigibles,” as Editor Walt Woron noted in the September 1955 issue of Motor Trend Magazine.
 Others, owing to its maritime affinity, thought that it was a sea going vessel.
 Its futuristic appearance even earned it a role in Fritz Lang’s 1927 film Metropolis.
 The Tropfenwagen, however, was neither, a plane, a boat, nor a figment of fantasy.
 It was, as Motor Trend Editor Woron commented in 1955, “without a doubt, one of the most unusual and fascinating cars I’ve ever driven.”

 The car in these photographs was one of the two surviving Tropfenwagens.
-All ninety-eight others were destroyed during the filming of Metropolis.
+Rumpler manufactured a total of 100 vehicles.
 This car, however, was not entirely original.
 It did not have its original W six-cylinder engine.
-Instead, an air-cooled four-cylinder Continental engine powered the ponderous Tropfenwagen.
+Instead, an air cooled four-cylinder Continental engine powered the ponderous Tropfenwagen.
 This engine produced fifty horsepower, only slightly more than the original’s thirty-six.
 Steering the car was difficult for, as Woron observed, it had “steering rates close to zero.”
 Nonetheless, during the road test pictured in these photographs, Woron pushed the puttering Tropfenwagen up to 40 to 45 miles per hour.
 He noted that Ralph Bullion, who restored the car, brought it up to a frightening 60 miles per hour.
 To stop the car, Woron and Bullion had to use the foot brake and the hand brake simultaneously.
 For of all its faults, however, the Tropfenwagen was revolutionary.
 Perhaps the tales were true.